hiAndrewQuinn/finfreq/README.md

 # Features and Notes

-- _New to v2.0!_ **Automatically playing MP3 clips of all words, no special setup.** No special setup required - tested on Windows and Android, now the cards automatically play TTS audio of the words on both sides.
-Now you can study on the bus without even needing to look down!
+- _New to v2.0!_ **Automatically playing MP3 clips of all words, no special setup.** Now you can study on the bus without even needing to look down!
 - **1 word in, 1 word out.** With rare exceptions, every word in Finnish gets _one_ word in English you are prompted to remember.
 - **Consonant and vowel clues.** A small amount of JavaScript puts periods `.` in for _vowels_, and underscores `_` for _consonants_.
 This was by far the best thing I added when I was running through the deck myself!
   - ⚠️ WARNING: Not yet supported on AnkiDroid, and I have no plans to make it so.
 If you're studying on the go, consider it an extra challenge!